 Impressions come in a flash.
 I see, feel and sense them with more than ordinary senses, crisp and clear, but I don’t know them.
 Allowing not-knowing promotes their unfolding.
 This may sound like an oxymoron.
 Let me explain:

 An Inuit sits on his sledge, casting his eyes across the glistening whiteness of the snow desert and letting them rest on the gently undulated line of the horizon.
-Suddenly, like a flash (see above) he sees a tropical island beach scene.
+Suddenly, like in a flash, he sees a tropical island beach scene.

-He sees everything clear and crisp, but he does not know, what it is.
-He has no words to describe the scene, there are no common symbols in his world and the other.
+He sees everything pure and crisp, but he does not know, what it is.
+He has no words to describe the scene, there are no shared symbols in his world and the illusionary other world.
 The dilemma begins, when he wants to communicate and escalates when he wants to understand.

-Back to me, as a writer, expressing an image or insight is already a challenge, even a familiar one.
-Instantly, images appear but stay for a limited time, only.
-I need to find words and describe the mental picture, segment after segment.
+Back to me, as a writer, expressing a familiar visual or mental insight can already be a challenge.
+Images appear unpredicted and instantly and stay for a limited time, only.
+Quickly I need to find words to preserve the mental picture, segment after segment.

-I go through the process of redrawing the image with words.
-As time progresses, the image fades, and if the redrawing takes too long, the recreated image will be incomplete or not as detailed, missing on depth.
+I go through a process of redrawing the impression.
+As time progresses, the image fades, and if the recording takes too long, the recreated image will be incomplete, not as detailed and miss in depth.

-The image appears at an instance (no time).
+The image appears in an instance (no time).
 All segments of information are present next to each other, in parallel.
-When writing about it, the sections follow one another, like threaded on a string, it is a serial, an ongoing process.
+When writing about it, the sections follow one another, like thread on a string, it is a serial, an ongoing process.
 Mozart has experienced and expressed this when composing music.

 When going through a scene with unfamiliar content thus a lack of or no common symbols, I am thoroughly stuck.
 Describing what the journey feels like, the feelings that the scenario evokes is a good start.